vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch.md

 - Deletes the snapshot of the VCH endpoint VM once the upgrade has succeeded.
 - After you upgrade a VCH, any new container VMs will boot from the new version of the `bootstrap.iso` file.
 - If the upgrade times out while waiting for the VCH service to start, the upgrade fails and rolls back to the previous version.
+- If the upgrade fails with the error `another upgrade/configure operation is in progress`, a previous attempt at upgrading the VCH might have been interrupted without rolling back.
+In this case, run `vic-machine configure` with the `--reset-progress` option.
+For information about `vic-machine configure --reset-progress`, see [Reset Upgrade or Configuration Progress](configure_vch.md#resetprogress).

 **What to Do Next**

-Upgrade the HTML5 vSphere Client plug-in:
+Upgrade the HTML5 vSphere Client plug-in.

 - [Upgrade the HTML5 vSphere Client Plug-In on vCenter Server for Windows](upgrade_h5_plugin_windows.md)
 - [Upgrade the HTML5 vSphere Client Plug-In on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md)